University of Technology Sydney

 Upon successful completion of this subject students should be able to:

-3. Identify legal and cultural issues related to implementation of global information systems to recognise implications of products and services.
+1. Analyse the legal and cultural issues and implications related to implementation of global information systems to a range of products and services.
 (B.1)

-4. Recognise new information processes and management structures arising out of “e” (electronic) ways of conducting business within the global environment.
+3. Analyse information processes and management structures arising out of conducting business within the global environment.
 (D.1)

 Course intended learning outcomes (CILOs)